On Tate conjecture for the special fibers of some unitary Shimura varieties: Fundamental intersection numbers

-In this section, we will compute some intersection numbers on certain Deligne-Lusztig varieties.
+In this section, we will compute some intersection numbers on certain Deligne--Lusztig varieties.
 These numbers will play a key role in the computation in the next section of the intersection matrix of the cycles $Y_{j}$ on $\Sh_{1,n-1}$.